section-engineering-education/engineering-education/content/articles/configuring-a-relational-database-server-on-aws/index.md

 ---
 There are numerous reasons as to why you should use Amazon Web Services to host your database.
 One of them is that AWS offers a variety of options for scaling and safeguarding your databases.
 <!--more-->
-However, navigating the AWS configurations might prove to be difficult and existing documentation are not always user-friendly.
+However, navigating the AWS configurations might prove to be difficult and existing documentation is not always user-friendly.

 Therefore, this article will help you set up a relational database server on AWS.
 We will use [MySQL Workbench](https://www.mysql.com/products/workbench/) to connect to the RDS.

-### Setting up a Security Group
+### Setting up a security group
 The first step is to sign in to your [AWS account](https://console.aws.amazon.com/?nc2%3Dh_m_mc*)

 ![AWS Sign in Page](/engineering-education/configuring-a-relational-database-server-on-aws/aws_signin_page.png)